Docs

 }

-If you want to, you can split up the save method into separate insert and update methods.
-Whether these methods should return an entity or not depends on how you implement them.
+You can split the save method into separate insert and update methods.
+Whether these methods should return an entity depends on how you implement them.
 When you insert a new entity, you often want to return its generated ID in some way.
 When you update an existing entity, and use optimistic locking, you often want to return the new version number in some way.
-If your entities are mutable, you can update them directly.
+If your entities are mutable, you can update them, directly.
 Then, there is no need to return a new instance.
 If your entities are immutable, you have to return a new, updated instance.

 If you don’t need to support multiple repository implementations, you can skip the interfaces and instead create an abstract base class, like this: